-Our processes will include a requirement that our vendors certify on demand that any materials that they incorporate into products sold to us comply with all applicable laws regarding the prohibition and prevention of human trafficking and slavery.
+- Evolving our vendor agreements to include an ability to evaluate the vendor’s compliance with our standards regarding slavery and human trafficking in supply chains, including providing assurances that materials incorporated into products sold to us comply with all applicable laws regarding the prohibition and prevention of human trafficking and slavery.

-We are also exploring how to educate those members of our staff who have direct responsibility for managing our supply chain about our standards regarding slavery and human trafficking.
+- Educating staff members who are responsible for managing our supply chain about our standards regarding slavery and human trafficking.

 For information about our Code of Ethics and Code of Business Conduct, click here.